argoproj/argo-cd/docs/user-guide/private-repositories.md

 * [Gitlab](https://docs.gitlab.com/ee/user/project/deploy_tokens/)
 * [Bitbucket](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html)

-Then, connect the repository using an empty string as a username and access token value as a password.
+Then, connect the repository using any non-empty string as username and the access token value as a password.

+!!!note
+    For some services, you might have to specify your account name as the username instead of any string.

 ### TLS Client Certificates for HTTPS repositories